lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 + TPM cycles

-And we really do not need to support more types of LPC cycles in the designed TPM module, but there is a need to check how the "LPC peripheral" module we wrote reacts to other types of cycles appearing on the 4-bit LAD bus.
+And we really do not need to support more types of LPC cycles in the designed TPM module, but there is a need to check how the LPC peripheral module we wrote reacts to other types of cycles appearing on the 4-bit LAD bus.
 For this purpose, it was necessary to extend LPC Host implementation with additional LPC protocol cycle types.

-The "LPC peripheral" module should record all the occurrences on the LAD of the I/O and TPM cycles and send their data (LPC address and LPC data) to the MCU module of SoC (by 32-bit output bus in FPGA).
+The LPC peripheral module should record all the occurrences on the LAD of the I/O and TPM cycles and send their data (LPC address and LPC data) to the MCU module of SoC (by 32-bit output bus in FPGA).
 However, other LPC protocol cycle types on the LAD bus should be ignored and their data should not be logged.

-It is enough to add one additional type of supported cycles to the `LPC Host` module as the response of the "LPC Peripheral" to all additional cycle types should be similar.
-The choice fell on Memory Read/Write cycles because they are quite similar to `I/O` cycles and easy to implement.
+It is enough to add one additional type of supported cycles to the LPC Host module as the response of the LPC Peripheral to all additional cycle types should be similar.
+The choice fell on Memory Read/Write cycles because they are quite similar to I/O cycles and easy to implement.

-## Changes related to the addition of "Memory" cycles support in "LPC Host"
+## Changes related to the addition of Memory cycles support in LPC Host

 First, let's look at the similarities and differences between the I/O and memory cycles.
 For this purpose we will look at Intel's [LPC Protocol](https://www.intel.com/content/dam/www/program/design/us/en/documents/low-pin-count-interface-specification.pdf) reference document.